SummerSlam (2025)

-The 2025 SummerSlam, also promoted as SummerSlam: New Jersey, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 38th annual SummerSlam and took place as a two-night event on Saturday, August 2, and Sunday, August 3, 2025, at MetLife Stadium in East Rutherford, New Jersey, held for wrestlers from the promotion's Raw and SmackDown brands.
+The 2025 SummerSlam, also promoted as SummerSlam: New Jersey, was a two-part professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 38th annual SummerSlam and took place as a two-night event from August 2–3, 2025, at MetLife Stadium in East Rutherford, New Jersey.
 Rapper Cardi B served as the hostess of the event.

 This marked the first SummerSlam to take place across two nights, which was previously only reserved for WrestleMania since 2020.
 This was the first SummerSlam to broadcast on Netflix in most international markets after the WWE Network merged under the platform in January 2025 in those areas.
 This was the third WWE event to be held at MetLife Stadium, after WrestleMania 29 and WrestleMania 35 in 2013 and 2019, respectively.
 This was the fourth SummerSlam to take place in East Rutherford after the 1989, 1997, and 2007 events.
-The event also featured John Cena's last match at a SummerSlam due to his retirement from professional wrestling at the end of 2025.
+The event also featured John Cena's last match at SummerSlam due to his retirement from professional wrestling at the end of 2025.

 The card comprised a total of 13 matches, with seven on the first night (including an impromptu match) and six on the second.
 In the main event of Night 1, CM Punk defeated Gunther to win Raw's World Heavyweight Championship, after which, Seth Rollins cashed in his Money in the Bank contract and defeated Punk to win the title.
 In other prominent matches, Tiffany Stratton defeated Jade Cargill to retain SmackDown's WWE Women's Championship and in the opening bout, Roman Reigns and Jey Uso defeated Bron Breakker and Bronson Reed.